MileHacker Logo

 • Discretion: Be discreet in religious sites; avoid intrusive photography during ceremonies.

-• Prohibitions: Do not photograph military installations or restricted areas.
+• Prohibitions: Do not photograph military installations or off-limits areas.

-• Temples: Dress modestly (shoulders/knees covered), maintain silence, do not touch sacred objects without permission.
+• Temples: Dress modestly (shoulders/knees covered), maintain silence, do not touch sacred objects without consent.

 Eco-friendly Accommodations